dschnei1/ngs4ecoprod/README.md

 ![Illumina pipeline](images/Illumina_workflow.png)

 #### 1. Quality filtering of paired-end sequences
 This will perform quality filtering on your raw sequence data.
-In detail low quality sequences will be removed, sequences will be trimmed if quality drops below the threshold, if reads overlap sequences will be polished according to the consensus.
+In detail low quality sequences will be removed, sequences will be trimmed if quality drops below the threshold, sequences will be polished according to the consensus if reads overlap.

 NOTE: There is one requirement for the script to work (see example files), your file names have to meet the following scheme:
 Sample1_R1.fastq.gz & Sample1_R2.fastq.gz